Carol-Kambura/dsc-resilient-distributed-datasets-rdd-lab/README.md

 # collect
 ## Note: When you are dealing with big data, this could make your computer crash!
 ## It's best to avoid using the collect() method
+## Note: When you are dealing with big data, this could make your computer crash!
+It's best to avoid using the collect() method
+rdd.collect()
 ```

 ## Map functions